expo/expo/docs/pages/guides/authentication.md

 - Under "Valid OAuth Redirect URIs" add `https://localhost:19006` and any other web URLs you may want to add.
 - Press "Save Changes" in the footer.
 - Copy the "App ID" in the header into your `webClientId: '<YOUR FBID>'`.
 Ex: `{ webClientId: '474614477183384' }` (no `fb` prefix).
-- Now start the dev server with `expo start --https`, ensure this is the only server running, otherwise the port will not be `19006`.
+- Now start the dev server with `npx expo start --https`, ensure this is the only server running, otherwise the port will not be `19006`.

 <Tabs tabs={["Auth Code", "Implicit Flow", "Firebase"]}>